How to Remain Safe in an Electrical Storm

 Even though indoor lightning strikes are rare, you should still take appropriate lightning precautions at home.
 While there is no single safest place in a house during a lightning storm, there are several steps you can take to lower your risk:

-• Avoid bathing during a lightning storm: Applying the same logic that pertains to avoiding outdoor bodies of water, do not take a shower or bath when lightning is present.
-In general, it’s best not to use any plumbing-connected fixtures until the storm has passed.
+- Avoid bathing during a lightning storm: Apply the same logic that pertains to avoiding outdoor bodies of water, and do not take a shower or bath when lightning is present.
+Generally, it’s best not to use plumbing-connected fixtures until the storm has passed.

-• Unplug electronic devices/appliances: It’s likely not possible to protect every electronic device in your home against a lightning strike.
+- Unplug electronic devices/appliances: It’s likely impossible to protect every electronic device in your home against a lightning strike.
 A more practical approach is to unplug your most valuable electronic items such as computers and televisions.
-Also keep in mind that surge protectors will not provide adequate protection against a direct lightning strike.
+Also, remember that surge protectors will not provide adequate protection against a direct lightning strike.

-• Don’t forget your pets: Although most household pets are built lower to the ground than people, outdoor pets may seek shelter in unsafe areas — if they have access to it all.
-The safest course of action is to bring your pets inside during a storm.
+- Don’t forget your pets: Although most household pets are built lower to the ground than people, outdoor pets may seek shelter in unsafe areas — if they can access it all.
+The safest action is to bring your pets inside during a storm.

 What Should You Do After a Lightning Strike?

-If you are with someone who is struck by lightning, call 9-1-1 as quickly as possible.
-Attempt to pull the victim to a safe area, and check to see if the individual is responsive.
-There is no residual electrical charge after a lightning shock, so you do not need to worry about the risks associated with touching the individual.
+If you are with someone struck by lightning, call 9-1-1 as quickly as possible.
+Attempt to pull the victim to a safe area and check if the individual is responsive.
+No residual electrical charge exists after a lightning shock, so you do not need to worry about the risks of touching the individual.

 You may need to administer CPR, as a lightning strike can cause cardiac arrest.
 If lightning strikes your home, the biggest threat is fire, so move outdoors (the safest available spot may be inside a car that is far enough away from the property) and call the fire department immediately.